-A ‘major corrections’ option for DPhil examination outcomes give the examiners of research degrees an outcome option mid-way between minor corrections and referral.
+A ‘major corrections’ option for DPhil examination outcomes give the examiners of research degrees an outcome option midway between minor corrections and referral.
 Corrections must be made and submitted within six months of the letter confirming the major corrections, although Examination Boards may grant an extension of up to three months on receipt of a GSO.18 form.
-Major corrections theses should be submitted to the Examination Schools.
+Where a candidate is required to revise and re-submit their thesis, the revised thesis and, where required, a report indicating the specific changes made must also be submitted via the Research Thesis Digital Submission (RTDS) application.
 It is not permitted for a thesis to be submitted directly to the examiners.

-Candidates whose thesis is referred will be required to provide at resubmission a separate report indicating the specific changes made to the revised thesis; the word limit of which has been stipulated by divisional boards.
+Candidates whose thesis is referred will be required to provide at resubmission a separate report indicating the specific changes made to the revised thesis.
+For students in the Humanities, Medical Sciences and Social Sciences Divisions and the Department for Continuing Education, the word limit for the accompanying report is 1000 words; for students in the Mathematical, Physical and Life Sciences Division, the word limit is 2000 words.
 The report will act as a guide to how the candidate has addressed examiners’ comments, and will direct examiners to the appropriate sections.

 The outcome types, time limits for changes and report lengths for each of the research degrees are summarised in the tables below.